adamchapp/d3timelineserver/Readme.md

 - Set up default route to server index.html and d3 plugins
 - Add timeline json route
-- Look into password project for the JSON endpoints
+- Look into password protection for the JSON endpoints